by Arnie Schoenberg

 Figure 57 from Hard Boiled © 2017 Geof Darrow, Dave Stewart, and Frank Miller, published by Dark Horse Comics

 We look at hackers today as some kind of noble outlaw or social bandit, but we need to keep asking ourselves: what are our limits? how far we are willing to go to hack ourselves and the code that makes us who we are?
 Gene hacking is the latest in a long history of tropes about mad scientists with hubris.
-Classic stories include: the Jewish golems, the alchemists of the Middle Ages, Mary Percy Shelly's Frankenstein; or, the Modern Prometheus.
+Classic stories include: the Jewish golems, the alchemists of the Middle Ages, Mary Percy Shelly's Frankenstein; or, the Modern Prometheus, H.G.
+Wells' The Island of Dr. Moreau.
 Some of my recent favorites include the Larry Fessenden 1991 movie The Telling, and Margaret Atwood's 2003 novel Oryx and Crake.
 Another trope related to hubris and the rapidly expanding technology of genetic modification is the chaos theory idea from Jurassic Park, or what I like to call the Homer Simpson effect – shit happens.
 No matter how good the plan is, genes can move around out of our control, and I think this next section is even scarier:

 Lateral gene transfer (LGT), also called horizontal gene transfer, is where genes move from one individual to another in a way that is completely different from how parents pass their genes on to their kids.
 LGT is distinguished from the kind of up-and-down verticalness of heredity that we represent with a family tree, where genes are passed down from one generation to the next.
 With LGT the genes move sideways within a generation.
 It's important that you understand the classic Standard Evolutionary Theory of Darwin, Mendel, and the Modern Synthesis, because that's how things work 99.999999% percent of the time, and LGT is an extremely rare exception.
 Some evolutionary scientists have advocated including LGT research into an Extended Evolutionary Synthesis, others say that the old paradigm works fine.
 Some consider LGT to be a kind of gene flow, but classic gene flow happens within the same species through migration.
 LGT is about genes that can be moved from one nucleus to another in ways other than meiosis and fertilization.
 And, the individuals don't even have to be from the same species.
 Humans have learned to do this intentionally as shown in the previous section on GMOs, but it can also happen naturally.